INVESTMENT GUIDE

 The useful question is not "how much will it go up?"
 The useful question is whether the project still looks disciplined after a full review of price, governance, contract, construction budget, delivery risk, exit options, and market liquidity.

-5. Payment Structure and Timeline
+5. Payment Structure in Practice

-Typical Payment Schedule
+Terrá Quota 307 Payment Schedule

 1